ugbodagadave/Travel-Agent/how-it-works.md

     *   As soon as the address is sent to the user, a new background thread is started to run the `poll_usdc_payment_task`.
     *   The main application's work is done for now, and it can respond to other users.
     *   **NOTE FOR TESTING:** To work with the limitations of the [Circle Testnet Faucet](https://faucet.circle.com/), the application currently **ignores the real flight price** for USDC payments and always requests **10.00 USDC**.

 ---
+##### Path C: Paying with Circle Layer (Native CLAYER Token)

+1.  **User Selects Circle Layer:** The user replies "Pay on-chain (Circle Layer)".
+2.  **Address Generation (`app/circlelayer_service.py`):** The system generates a deterministic deposit address using the merchant's mnemonic.
+3.  **User Pays:** The user is sent two separate messages: one with instructions to send exactly 1.00 CLAYER, and a second message containing only the deposit address for easy copying.
+4.  **Start Background Polling (`app/core_logic.py` & `app/tasks.py`):**
+    *   As soon as the address is sent to the user, a new background thread is started to run the `poll_circlelayer_payment_task`.
+    *   The polling task checks the native CLAYER balance of the deposit address every 15 seconds.
+    *   **Native Token Benefits:** Direct blockchain balance checking without smart contract complexity.

+---
 #### Step 6: Confirmation and Ticket Delivery